 Job Summary

-The Informal educator will encourage learning that occurs away from a structured, formal classroom environment.
+The Youth Worker will develop and implement informal education away from a structured, formal classroom environment..
 The role is part of the Kisharon Langdon Brady team that provides a welcoming, inclusive environment that focuses on the social aspects of learning that is based on activities, conversation, and interaction.
 Activities range from arts and crafts to sports, music, dance, drama, cooking and basically anything else that is fun and allows our members to practice their behaviour in a social environment.

 The post holder will be required to work across a variety of different projects and be responsible for planning and delivering engaging 1:1 support and group workshops to young people with learning disabilities and autism.
-The role will include the responsibility of delivering specific youth work projects and programmes, helping young people to develop personally, socially and educationally whilst empowering members’ independence.
+The Youth worker role will deliver a wide range of activities with the aims to empower our young people.
+This is all done through a peer led approach whilst helping young people develop their personal, social and emotional skills whilst empowering members’ independence.

 Organisation Chart